acoomans/flask-autodoc/README.md

     app = Flask(__name__)
     auto = Autodoc(app)

-by default, Flask-Autodoc will only document the routes you explicitly tell him to with the _doc_ decorator, like this:
+by default, Flask-Autodoc will only document the routes explicitly decorated with _doc_:

     @app.route('/user/<int:id>')
     @auto.doc()
     def show_user(id):
-        """This returns a user with a given id.""" return user_from_database(id)
+        return user_from_database(id)

-to generate the documentation from an endpoint, use the _html()_ method:
+to generate the documentation, use the _html()_ method:

     @app.route('/documentation')
     def documentation():
         return auto.html()

+## Custom documentation

-if you to access the documentation without it being rendered in html:
+To access the documentation without rendering html:

     @app.route('/documentation')
     def documentation():
         return auto.generate()

-the documentation will then be returned as a list of rules, where each rule is a dictionary containing:
+the documentation will be returned as a list of rules, where each rule is a dictionary containing:

 - methods: the set of allowed methods (ie ['GET', 'POST'])
 - rule: relative url (ie '/user/<int:id>')